mpnally/Terrifically-Simple-JSON/README.md

 If you know RDF, you will recognize that Terrifically Simple JSON is a proprietary format for a loose interpretation of the RDF data model.
-Compared to the real RDF data model, Terrifically Simple JSON's interpretation drops the requirements that predicates and classes be entities identified with URLs.
-It also gives up the ability to express multi-valued properties, considering it more important to use JSON's array feature in a natural way for list-valued properties.
+Compared to the real RDF data model, Terrifically Simple JSON's interpretation drops the requirements that predicates and classes be entities identified with URLs and gives up the ability to express multi-valued properties, considering it more important to use JSON's array feature in a natural way for list-valued properties.
 Having done a couple of projects using a strict interpretation of the RDF model, I've seen that those features cause significant friction in practical API programming, and that usually neither API providers nor consumers are